 For health and safety reasons, we ask that you pay with a debit, credit, or care credit card.

-For food, medication, or curbside visits one of our staff members will take your payment over the phone.
+For food, medication, or curbside visits one of our staff members will take your payment over the phone when possible.
 No cash payments.
 We are no longer accepting checks.

-If your pet needs food or medication, please call ahead to order.
+If your pet needs food or medication please text, email or request via the PetDesk app to order.
 One of our veterinarians will approve your refill (if there is an issue, such as an overdue exam, we will contact you).
 When you come to pick up your medication or food you will pay over the phone.
-We will bring everything out to your car and place all items in the trunk of your car.
-We ask that you please wear a mask and do not exit your car.
+We will bring your items out to you.
+Please remain inn your vehicle unless instructed to do otherwise.

-If you prefer not to leave the comfort of your home, we do have an online pharmacy we are associated with.
+If you prefer not to leave the comfort of your home, we do have an online pharmacy we are associated with and your order can be .
 To order your pet’s food and medications, simply click on the link here: Vets First Choice Online Pharmacy

 If you are sick, please stay home!